 The presence of Jews in Venice, the center of trade between East and West, goes back, according to tradition, to the beginning of the XIst century.
 In the Ghetto Nuovo, which over time becomes more and more overcrowded, they were built houses up also the 8 floors.

-During this period, in the Ghetto, the Jews built the most beautiful synagogue complex in the world: 5 synagogues that, according to the authorities imposition, don’t have to be recognized externally, and so the splendor is founded inside, making them real gems.
+During this period, in the Ghetto, the Jews built the most beautiful synagogue complex in the world: 5 synagogues that, according to the authorities imposition, don’t have to be recognized externally, and so the splendor is found inside, making them real gems.
 Being also educational centers, the synagogues are called Scola Tedesca (1529), Scola Canton (1531), Scola Levantina (1538), Scola Italiana (1575), Scola Spagnola (1580).
 The various “scole” maintain their own liturgical traditions and in fact, in the Jewish world, there are different rituals that can be local, regional, national and supranational.

 Today the liturgical function is guaranteed by two synagogues (Scola Levantina and Scola Ponentina or Spagnola).
 The others are museums or they open for special events.

-With the end of the Venetian Republic (May 12 1797) and the advent of the Provisional Municipality, which received the abdication of the doge Ludovico Manin (1789-1797), the five gates of the Ghetto (3 to close the Gheto Vechio and Novo, 2 of the Gheto Novissimo) were dismantled and the Jews start to have the same status as other citizens.
+With the end of the Venetian Republic (May 12 1797) and the advent of the Provisional Municipality, which received the abdication of the Doge Ludovico Manin (1789-1797), the five gates of the Ghetto (3 to close the Gheto Vechio and Novo, 2 of the Gheto Novissimo) were dismantled and the Jews start to have the same status as other citizens.
 That provision, shelved during the Austrian domination (1798-1806), the French one (1806-1814) and again the last two Austrians (1814-1848 and 1849-1866), becomes definitive with the beginning of the Italian domination (22 October 1866).